Mazda Luce: Kia Potentia

 When the HC series Luce was replaced with the Mazda Sentia, it continued to be manufactured in South Korea at Kia Hwasung plant as the Kia Potentia.
 The Potentia was produced from 1992 until 2002 using the 2.0-liter four-cylinder Mazda FE-DOHC engine— which was the same as used in the first generation Kia Sportage's gasoline version — a 2.2-liter four-cylinder, and a 3.0-liter V6.
 The V6 model was called the President trim level.

-In May 1997 the Potentia was given a thorough facelift, with a more bulkier, more aggressive front design and heavier looking taillights.
+In May 1997 the Potentia was given a thorough facelift, with a bulkier, more aggressive front design and heavier looking taillights.
 Sold as the "New Potentia," this facelift was developed by Kia themselves and was not used by Mazda.
 The upper versions of the Potentia were replaced by the more expensive Kia Enterprise, which was based on the Mazda Sentia and was introduced in 1997 after the Sentia was cancelled.
 The New Potentia was realigned in the marketplace and was now offered with a narrower range of engines and transmissions.
 The manual transmission, always a slow seller in South Korea, was discontinued and the engines were limited to a 2.0-liter four and a 2.5-liter V6.
 There was also an LPG-powered 2-liter four available.
 The New Potentia was unable to compete with the more modern Hyundai Grandeur and the Samsung SM5 and was partially replaced by the somewhat smaller Kia Optima beginning in 2000; the Potentia remained in production until May 2002.